 That one in particular did.
 That one was just kind of a stream of consciousness, just the chorus.

-But you do you have times when nothing’s happening?
+do you have times when nothing’s happening?

 We all do.
 You know?